claudio4/Uptime-Robot-Telegram-hook/README.md

 * Now go to https://api.telegram.org/botYOUR_TOKEN_ID/getUpdates
 * And save your chat id.

 ### 5º.
-Making the config
+Creating the config file
-You must copy hook.example.json and call it config.json.
+You must copy *hook.example.json* and call it *config.json*.
-After that you only need fill all fields in the file.
+After that you only need to fill all fields in the file.

-At the hookKey field put some randond password.
+At the *hookKey* field type some random password.

 ### 6º.
 Setting your hook
-Now you only need go to your [UptimeRobot](https://uptimerobot.com/) dashboard, and in settings, "Add Alert Contacts".
+Now you only need to go to your [UptimeRobot](https://uptimerobot.com/) dashboard, and in settings, "Add Alert Contacts".

-Now set Web-Hook in the type field, after set the name you prefer and in URL put the URL of your webhook. in POST Value put the next text, but change the hookKey by the pass you set in the config file.
+Now set the Web-Hook in the type field, when you are done set the name you prefer and in the URL parameter put the URL of your webhook.
+In the "POST Value" type the next text but change the hookKey with the password you set in the config file.

 ```
 {